kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 The Installer is a Kubernetes Operator that uses Helm to install Kyma components.
 Helm provides an *overrides* feature to customize the installation of charts, such as to configure environment-specific values.
-When using Installer for Kyma installation, users can't interact with Helm directly (installation is not an interactive process).
+When using Installer for Kyma installation, users can't interact with Helm directly.
+The installation is not an interactive process.

 To customize Kyma installation, Installer exposes a generic mechanism for configuring Helm overrides called **user-defined** overrides.